weygoldt/chirpdetector/docs/contributing.md

 as github issues.
 Until them, if you fixed something, please check it off on this list before opening a pull request.

+- [ ] Give each chirp in df its own ID
+- [ ] Give each spectrogram snippet its own ID
+- [ ] Save spectrogram snippet ID and chirp IDs
+- [ ] Write data dumping for main loop
 - [ ] Write an assingment benchmarking
 - [ ] Write an assignmen GUI to create a ground truth
 - [ ] Find out why current assignment algo is failing at raw = raw1 - raw2